 SEO is somewhat of a mystery to many people.
+It’s a complex process to get it right, and most people don’t truly understand how difficult it can be.
 The word gets thrown around an awful lot — and many times incorrectly.
 Some people think that it is a magic formula for dominating the search engine results, and that if they invest, they’ll wake up the next day at the top of page one.
 Other people are more skeptical, because the reality is that SEO does take awhile to yield results.
 In fact, many experts believe that it can take as long as 6-9 months for your SEO efforts to really start giving you some ROI.
 So then why should you invest in SEO?

 Well the fact of the matter is that search engines, as sophisticated as they may be, are incapable of reading websites like humans.
 And since websites are made by humans, we can find ourselves in a bit of a technological pickle.
 You may see where I’m going with this: SEO helps bridge the gap by telling the Google bots what your content does and says, so that it can be indexed properly.
 If you post a beautiful picture of a cocktail that your restaurant created, how is the search engine supposed to know what the picture is of, and how will it know when to show it to users searching for cocktails?

 Web designers are not marketing experts.
 While a designer can build you a beautiful website, they typically aren’t trained to optimize your website to be crawled and indexed by search engines.
 We have seen many instances where companies have a gorgeous website, full of great content, and they are completely invisible online.
 How can this be?
 And why would they pay for SEO when they just had this beautiful website built?